 Again, this might not be a problem for the majority of people, but it is an additional cost that should be considered…especially if you are only able to commit to the occasional job.

-That’s absolutely fine for people who don’t expect to earn a high income, but if you’re looking to earn a full time income (or greater), you would be much better off looking at other work from home opportunities with greater potential.
+That’s absolutely fine for people who don’t expect to earn a high income, but if you’re looking to earn a full time income (or greater), it would be a much better idea to take a look at other work from home opportunities with greater earning potential.

 One final tip that is NOT mentioned in the video is…

 NEVER pay to join a secret shopper program!

 There are a number of websites on the Internet asking you to pay a fee to join their secret shopper program, and this is an indication that you might be scammed.

 Secret shopper companies make their information freely available on the Internet, and under no circumstances should you pay to get a list of secret shopper jobs.

 If you do come across a website asking you for payment, please report it to me so that I can warn others from paying for something that is freely available online, and help me to ensure that I only recommend worthwhile opportunities to my visitors.